Willoughby (Langley) — A Buyer’s Guide

 Yorkson

 Yorkson is the central-west Willoughby sub-area, broadly bounded by 200 Street, 80 Avenue, 208 Street, and 84 Avenue.
-The deepest concentration of post-2010 townhouse complexes in the Lower Mainland — three-storey product, mostly 3-bedroom 1,500–1,800 sq ft, transacting $900K–$1.2M depending on age and complex.
-Yorkson Creek Middle School (84 Avenue near 208 Street) anchors the family-buyer demographic.
-The new R.E.
-Mountain Secondary opened September 2019 at 7633 202A Street with the IB program — adjacent to Yorkson, within walking distance for much of the southern half.
+It carries one of the deepest concentrations of post-2010 townhouse complexes in the Lower Mainland — three-storey product, mostly 3-bedroom 1,500–1,800 sq ft, with newer 3-bed units trading in the $900K–$1.2M range depending on age and complex.
+Yorkson Creek Middle School (20686 84 Avenue, near 207 Street) anchors the family-buyer demographic.
+R.E.
+Mountain Secondary opened its new building in September 2019 at 7633 202A Street with the International Baccalaureate (IB) program — adjacent to Yorkson, within walking distance for much of the southern half.

 Routley

-Routley is the central Willoughby sub-area south of 80 Avenue, primarily detached new-construction inventory built post-2010 on conventional lots ($1.4–1.9M typical).
-Mixed townhouse-and-detached planning grid; school catchment commonly runs to Yorkson Creek Middle and the new R.E.
+Routley is the central Willoughby sub-area south of 80 Avenue, primarily detached new-construction inventory built post-2010 on conventional lots ($1.4M–$1.9M typical).
+Mixed townhouse-and-detached planning grid; school catchment commonly runs to Yorkson Creek Middle and R.E.
 Mountain Secondary.
-The 200 Street corridor along Routley's western edge is being repositioned through the September 2025 draft Willoughby Community Plan to use Transit-Oriented Area densities — meaningful for long-hold owners pricing redevelopment optionality.
+The 200 Street corridor along Routley's western edge is being repositioned through the September 2025 draft Willoughby Community Plan to use Transit-Oriented Area densities — relevant for long-hold owners pricing redevelopment optionality.

 Latimer

-Latimer is the southwestern Willoughby sub-area, predominantly newer townhouses + presale condos built since 2015.
-Mixed-use commercial nodes along Willoughby Town Centre at 208 Street and 80 Avenue.
-Per the Google deep-research report, properties within an 800-metre walkable radius of future SkyTrain stations (Willowbrook at 196 St / Fraser Hwy and Langley City Centre at 203 St / Fraser Hwy) typically experience price appreciation premiums of 10–20% — a meaningful share of Latimer falls inside that radius once the line opens.
+Latimer is the southwestern Willoughby sub-area, predominantly newer townhouses and presale condos built since 2015.
+Mixed-use commercial nodes sit along Willoughby Town Centre at 208 Street and 80 Avenue.
+Per BC Transit-Oriented Development (TOD) literature, properties within an 800-metre walkable radius of future SkyTrain stations (Willowbrook at 196 St / Fraser Hwy and Langley City Centre at 203 St / Fraser Hwy) typically experience price appreciation premiums of 10–20%.
+A meaningful share of Latimer falls inside that radius once the line opens.

-Carvolth is the eastern Willoughby commercial node anchored by Carvolth Exchange (202 Street and 86 Avenue) — opened December 1, 2012, 679-stall Park & Ride, 14 bus bays.
-TransLink routes serving Carvolth: 501 (Surrey Central), 509 (Walnut Grove peak express), 555 (Port Mann Express to Lougheed SkyTrain in ~21 min), 562, 595, 388, plus BC Transit Route 66 to Chilliwack.
+Carvolth is the eastern Willoughby commercial node anchored by Carvolth Exchange (202 Street and 86 Avenue) — opened December 1, 2012 as a 679-stall Park & Ride with 14 bus bays.
+TransLink routes serving Carvolth include the 501 (Surrey Central), 509 (Walnut Grove peak express), 555 (Port Mann Express to Lougheed SkyTrain in roughly 21 minutes), 562, 595, 388, plus BC Transit Route 66 to Chilliwack.
 Carvolth itself is NOT a Surrey-Langley SkyTrain station — the closest planned stations are Willowbrook (NE corner 196 St / Fraser Hwy) and Langley City Centre (203 St terminus).
-Carvolth's role in the next decade evolves as the Highway 1 commute remains the primary Carvolth use case while the SkyTrain shifts new development priorities further south.
+Carvolth continues to anchor Highway 1 + bus-feeder commutes while the SkyTrain shifts new development priorities further south along Fraser Highway.

 The Surrey-Langley SkyTrain extension